Key responsibilities of liquor licensees

 - make the record readily available for inspection or copying.

-Anyone, other than a police officer or inspector, who confiscates an ID must give it to a police officer within seven days or risk an on-the-spot fee of $315 and a maximum penalty of $5,000.
+Anyone, other than a police officer or inspector, who confiscates an ID must give it to a police officer within seven days or risk an on-the-spot fine of $315 and a maximum penalty of $5,000.

-As a licence holder you must display:
+As a licence holder you must display signs in with the Liquor and Gambling Commissioner's specification.

 Late night trading sign